Furnace Puff Backs

-Whether it’s a puff back, fire & smoke, water damage, mold or biohazard cleanup you can rely on the professionals at Burke Emergency Restoration.
+Whether it’s water damage, fire & smoke, mold, odor removal or bio-hazard cleanup you can rely on the professionals at Burke Emergency Restoration.
 We bring damaged properties back to life.™

-Burke Emergency Restoration services Belknap, Merrimack, Strafford, Hillsborough and Rockingham counties in New Hampshire.
-We service Middlesex and Essex counties in Massachusetts.
+Burke Emergency Restoration services Belknap, Merrimack, Strafford, Hillsborough and Rockingham Counties in New Hampshire, Essex and Middlesex Counties in Massachusetts, and York County in Maine.

 For Emergency Services 24/7, call toll free 855-716-2875